mgeeky/RedWarden/README.md

 If you want to see your requests and responses full bodies - set `debug` and `trace` to true and get buried in logging burden!

+## Known Issues

+- It _may_ add extra overhead to the interactive sleep speeds, effectively slowing down socks proxying
+- ProxyPass processing logic is far from perfect and is _really_ buggy (and oh boy its ugly!).
+- Weird forms of configuration files can derail RedWarden parser and make it complain.
+Easiest approach to overcome this would be to copy `example-config.yaml` on work on it instead.

 ### TODO